 - Venngage: Venngage is a versatile infographic builder tool that is free to get started with their basic templates.

 - SlidesCarnival: SlidesCarnival isn’t design software itself but is a marketplace for slide deck/presentation themes that can be used with Google Slides, Powerpoint, and Canva.
 Used with Google Slides, these templates are a great free option for entrepreneurs on a tight budget.

-The New Distributed Workforce and the move toward remote work and business is opening up doors for entrepreneurs all over the world.
+The Remote Work Era and the move toward remote work and business are opening up doors for entrepreneurs all over the world.
 This shift in the workforce is particularly impactful for women and disenfranchised groups who historically have not had the capital necessary to start their own businesses.
 With the ability to start remote, online businesses, overhead costs are reduced dramatically, allowing entrepreneurs to start businesses on the side of their full-time jobs or simply get started without the need for tens or hundreds of thousands of dollars in start-up capital.

 Of course, every business needs to think about its brand, as this can make or break success.
 This is why these design tools and strategies are so powerful for new business owners who don’t need to pay thousands to get their project off on the right foot.
 When your business has grown, you should be ready to invest in a pro — if you’re looking for an agency to help, don’t hesitate to get in touch with my team at Sea Foam Media & Technology.

-Rhiannon Payne, based in San Francisco, is the founder of Sea Foam Media and DLT.dev, agencies working with blockchain & AI companies to help them build their products, tell their stories, gain investment, and scale.
+Rhiannon Payne, based in San Francisco, is the founder of Sea Foam Media & Tech, an agency working with tech startups to help them tell their stories, build their products, gain investment, and scale.